mild-blue/txmatching/documentation/README.md

 1. Donor antigen is in split resolution and recipient has matching antibody in split or high resolution (after conversion)
 2. Donor antigen is in high resolution and recipient has matching antibody in split resolution

-Example: donor has antigen DQ8 and recipient has antibody DRB1\*08:01 or donor has antigen DQ8 and recipient has antibody DQ8
+Example for case 1: donor has antigen DQ8 and recipient has antibody DRB1\*08:01 or donor has antigen DQ8 and recipient has antibody DQ8

 #### HIGH_RES_WITH_SPLIT